 All ‘diseases of old age’ are caused directly or indirectly by a combination of these.
-This includes cancer, heart disease, arthritis, atherosclerosis, diabetes, Parkinson’s, Alzheimer’s, the frailty of the elderly and illnesses due to a weakened immune system, etc.
+This includes cancer, heart disease, arthritis, atherosclerosis, diabetes, Parkinson’s, Alzheimer’s, the frailty of the elderly and illnesses due to a weakened immune system.

-Fortunately, there are conceivable ways to prevent or reverse the damage each of these causes do, which many companies and research organisations are currently working on.
+Fortunately there are conceivable ways to prevent or reverse the damage for each of these causes of aging, which many companies and research organisations are currently working on.
 For an overview of the methods promoted by SENS, see their website.

 - Introduction to SENS research